Richard Thorp: Early life

-Thorp was born in Purley, Surrey.
+Thorp was born in Purley, London.
 Whilst showing early ambitions to act he started working in the shoe business, Lilley & Skinner, where his father was one of several directors.
 There he began writing advertising copy including the line "Men's shoes that men choose" whilst continuing to pursue amateur dramatics.
 However, it was his frequent bad time keeping that caused him to be sacked by his father enabling him to pursue his ambition and train at the Guildhall School of Music and Drama.

 Career

-Thorp's leading television roles included Dr. John Rennie in Emergency – Ward 10 from 1957 to 1961, and Doug Randall in Crossroads in 1975.
+Thorp's leading television roles included Dr. John Rennie in Emergency Ward 10 from 1957 to 1961, and Doug Randall in Crossroads in 1975.
 He also appeared in a 1982 episode of Strangers.
 He was the longest-serving member of Emmerdale since the death of Clive Hornby in 2008.
 While he was happy to stay in the role of Alan Turner for so long, he complained that his character was not used as much any more.

 Thorp appeared as Lovejoy, a British Railways official, in an episode of To the Manor Born centred on the proposed closure of the local railway station.
 He also appeared on Lily Savage's Blankety Blank.